ysw-sunshine/UPFPSR/README.md

 The code is the implementation of UPFPSR method “A Ubiquitylation Predictor for Plant through Combining Sequence Information and Random Forest”

+  1. Dataset
-  1. The dataset file contains the plant ubiquitination protein sequences, the training dataset, the indepedent data set and the code of data processing.
+     The dataset file contains the plant ubiquitination protein sequences, the training dataset, the indepedent data set and the code of data processing.
+  2. Feature
-  2. The feature extraction file contains the code of DBPB,EGAAC,PseAAC and PWAA.
+     The feature extraction file contains the code of DBPB,EGAAC,PseAAC and PWAA.
+  4. Classifier
-  3. The classifier file contains the code of UPFPSR method used in our study.
+     The classifier file contains the code of UPFPSR method used in our study.